Gavin Tomlin

-Gavin Glenrick Tomlin (born 21 August 1983) is an English former footballer.
+Gavin Glenrick Tomlin (born 21 August 1983) is an English former professional footballer.
 He was a versatile player who could play as a striker, on both left and right wings and attacking midfield.

-A former Gillingham youth team player, he played non-league football for Ashford Town (Kent), Aylesbury United, Staines Town, St Albans City, Yeading and Windsor & Eton, before having a brief spell in the English Football League with Brentford in 2006.
-He returned to the non-league scene with Fisher Athletic, before winning a contract at Yeovil Town in June 2008.
-Two years later he switched to Dagenham & Redbridge, but was not a success at his new club, and was loaned out to Torquay United and Gillingham.
-He signed with Southend United in July 2012, and played in the club's defeat in the 2013 Football League Trophy Final.
-He joined Port Vale in June 2013, and stayed with the club for one season before moving on to Crawley Town.
-Following two seasons with Crawley, he joined Dulwich Hamlet in summer 2016 and went on to help the club win promotion out of the Isthmian League Premier Division via the play-offs in 2018, before moving on to Cray Valley Paper Mills in January 2019.
+A former Gillingham youth team player, he played non-League football for Ashford Town (Kent), Aylesbury United, Staines Town, St Albans City, Yeading and Windsor & Eton, before having a brief spell in the English Football League with Brentford in 2006.
+He returned to the non-League scene with Fisher Athletic before winning a contract at Yeovil Town in June 2008.
+Two years later, he switched to Dagenham & Redbridge, but was not a success at his new club and was loaned out to Torquay United and Gillingham.
+He signed with Southend United in July 2012 and played in the club's defeat in the 2013 Football League Trophy final.
+He joined Port Vale in June 2013 and stayed with the club for one season before moving on to Crawley Town.
+Following two seasons with Crawley, he joined Dulwich Hamlet in the summer of 2016.
+He went on to help the club win promotion out of the Isthmian League Premier Division via the play-offs in 2018 before moving on to Cray Valley Paper Mills in January 2019.
 Mills won the Southern Counties East League Premier Division title in the 2018–19 season and reached the 2019 FA Vase final.